gbmhunter/blog/content/pages/electronics/projects/autoelectric-blanket/_index.md

 # Controlling GPIO

-The ENOENT read /sys/class/gpio/gpio4/direction error caught me out for along time, until I realised I had to run the node module using sudo node server,js (with administrator privlages).
+The `ENOENT read /sys/class/gpio/gpio4/direction` error caught me out for along time, until I realised I had to run the node module using `sudo node server.js` (with administrator privlages).

 {{< figure src="/images/project-autoelectricblanket/simple-led-connected-to-raspberry-pi-gpio.jpg" caption="I used a single LED connected up to one of the RaspberryPi's GPIO pins for basic testing."  width="800px" >}}